mozilla-extensions/ipp-addon-activator/README.md

 ## Configure breakage domains

-Breakage definitions are JSON files under `src/breakages/`:
+Breakage definitions are JSON files under `src/breakages/` and are split by trigger:

+- `src/breakages/tab.json`: entries used when the top-level tab URL changes or the tab becomes active.
-- `src/breakages/base.json`: entries used in normal operation.
+- `src/breakages/webrequest.json`: entries used when matching network activity occurs (webRequest).

 Each entry has the shape: